-The tax system applicable to amounts distributed by the Fund and to the Fund's realised or unrealised capital gains or losses depends on the tax provisions applicable to the investor's specific situation and/or the jurisdiction in which the Fund is invested.

-Investors are advised to pay close attention to any aspect specific to their situation.
+The taxation of amounts distributed by the Fund and realised or unrealised capital gains or losses recorded by the Fund depends on the tax treatment applicable to the investor's specific situation and/or those in force in the country in which the Fund invests.
+Subject to certain conditions, the holding of the Fund's units via a PEA provides an exemption from tax on gains from the sale of transferable securities.- Investors are advised to pay close attention to any aspect specific to their situation.
 Investors who have any concerns about their tax situation should consult a tax advisor.